Arts & Sciences Data Science (CAS)

 Major Requirements

-The interdisciplinary data science major includes a set of core requirements, professional experience, and selection of fifteen (15) hours from two focus areas of interest.
+The interdisciplinary data science major includes a set of core requirements, professional experience, and a selection of fifteen (15) hours from two focus areas of interest.

 Core Requirements